 Regional Resource Stewardship Council to Meet in Knoxville

-KNOXVILLE, Tenn. ― The Tennessee Valley Authority’s Regional Resource Stewardship Council will meet Tuesday and Wednesday, Feb.
-25-26, in Knoxville to consider TVA’s natural resource activities and partnerships.
+KNOXVILLE, Tenn. ― The Tennessee Valley Authority’s Regional Resource Stewardship Council will meet Tuesday, Sept.
+20, and Wednesday, Sept.
+21, in Knoxville, Tenn., to discuss TVA’s natural resource activities and take public comment regarding those activities.

-Created in 2000, the council was recently recertified by the TVA board of directors to continue providing an avenue for citizens to participate in the important decisions TVA makes about managing the river and its ecosystem.
+Created in 2000, the council provides an avenue for citizens to participate in the important decisions TVA makes about managing the river and its ecosystem.

-Anyone interested in making comments during the public listening period must register at the door by 9 a.m.
-EST that day.
-Handout materials should be limited to one printed page.
+Anyone interested in making comments during the public listening period must register at the door by 8 a.m.
+EDT Sept.
+21. Handout materials should be limited to one printed page.
 Written comments may be mailed to the Regional Resource Stewardship Council, Tennessee Valley Authority, 400 W. Summit Hill Drive, WT-11 B, Knoxville, TN 37902.